 - Don’t take shortcuts, and don’t rush.
 Trying to do things too quickly is a surefire way to make a mistake.
 Take your time and avoid errors that could put everyone and everything in serious jeopardy.

 Prevention is Time Well Spent

-No matter how well you maintain your equipment, wear and tear happens.
-That’s why so many of these tips focus on pre-work inspection.
-Assuming everything is fine can have terrible consequences.
-But the time you take to double-check equipment could mean the difference between a safe, flawless production and serious injury to a staff or crew member.
+No matter how well you maintain your equipment, wear, and tear happens.
+That's why so many of these tips focus on pre-work inspection.
+Assuming everything is okay can have terrible consequences.
+But the time you take to double-check equipment could mean the difference between a safe, flawless production and severe injury to a staff or crew member.
 It's a simple investment to ensure event safety.